porbee/sand-falling/README.md

 # sand-falling
- A program that simulates sand falling and levelling itself
+ A program that simulates sand falling and evening by itself